aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides.importing/iexternalresourceresolver/resolve_uri/_index.md

 ### Returns

-Absolute URI or null if the relative URI cannot be resolved.
+Absolute URI or None if the relative URI cannot be resolved.